alberto-scolari/npp_exercise/README.md

 Processing a single image essentially consists in 3 steps, run in the following order:

 1. `LOAD`: loading it from file and initializing the related NPP objects (memory alloactions, data copies, ...);
-2. `PROCESS`: sending the data to the device and running the computation;
+2. `PROCESS`: sending the data to the device, running the computation and loading results into main memory;
-3. `STORE`: copying the result back from the device into main memory and storing it into a file.
+3. `STORE`: storing the result image into a file.

 The current implementation runs these steps in a double buffered way, to overlap the operations `LOAD` and `PROCESS` (run together) with 3.
 Furthermore, multiple operations are sent concurrently to the CUDA device in an asynchronous fashion via CUDA streams, thus leveraging the available parallelism.
 In particular, the user can control the number of parallel operations via the command-line argument `--batch <BATCH_SIZE>`, where `<BATCH_SIZE>` is the desired batch size, i.e., the number of operations of type `LOAD`-and-`PROCESS` or `STORE` issued to the device.
 The algorithm is summarised by the following Python-like pseudo code: